-But let’s be clear about this much: Beating drug abuse isn’t easy.
-Drug abuse treatment only succeeds by virtue of concerted effort and eternal vigilance; drug abuse recovery is and can only be a function of struggle and strain and individual sacrifice.
-No drug abuse victim, simply put, ever gets better without working for it, and there isn’t a drug abuse rehab program in the world that can ever do the heavy lifting for you.
+But let’s be clear about this much: Beating drug’s isn’t easy.
+Drug treatment only succeeds by virtue of concerted effort and eternal vigilance; drug abuse recovery is and can only be a function of struggle and strain and individual sacrifice.
+No drug abuse victim, simply put, ever gets better without working for it, and there isn’t a Drugs rehab program in the world that can ever do the heavy lifting for you.

 There are, to say the least, a number of inaccuracies in the popular conception of drug addiction.
 Unfortunately, those inaccuracies can substantially hinder the drug treatment process, and so it is that effective drug abuse recovery is and must be predicated on a clear understanding of the facts about drug dependency.
 If you want to get sober, in other words, you’ve got to be able to discern fact from fiction.